AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 * **[!UICONTROL Constant Bitrate Encoding]** (CBR) - During CBR encoding, the bitrate, or the number of bits per second is kept the same throughout the encoding process.
 CBR encoding persists the set data rate to your setting over the entire video.
 Also, CBR encoding does not optimize media files for quality but does save on storage space.
   Use CBR if your video contains a similar motion level throughout the entire video.
 CBR is most commonly used for streaming video content.
 See also [Use custom-added video encoding parameters](/help/assets/dynamic-media/video-profiles.md#using-custom-added-video-encoding-parameters).

-* **[!UICONTROL Variable Bitrate Encoding]** (VBR) - VBR encoding adjusts the data rate down and to the upper limit you set, based on the data required by the compressor.
+* **[!UICONTROL Variable Bitrate Encoding]** (VBR) - VBR encoding adjusts the data rate down and to the upper limit that you set, based on the data required by the compressor.
 This functionality means that during a VBR encoding process the bitrate of the media file dynamically increases or decreases depending on the media files bitrate needs.
   VBR takes longer to encode but produces the most favorable results; the quality of the media file is superior.
 VBR is most commonly used for http progressive delivery of video content.

 When do you use VBR versus CRB?